OpenNewsLabs/r-workshop-ire/README.md

 * R makes it easy to automate data cleaning and analysis tasks
 * R by default leaves a trail of code that documents all the work you've done, unlike a program like Excel
+* R can read extremely large data sets: Excel's row limit is 1 million rows, R's is more tha 2 billion
 * R has a nice user interface called RStudio, where you can write code, view data, perform analyses and even make visualizations
 * R can read several types of data files - geospatial data, JSON, XML feeds, csv/txt/xlsx/xls formats.
 Converting between them is simple, too
 * R is free and open source.
 The community is ever growing and extremely helpful - from local R Meetups and the annual useR conference, to online forums like StackOverflow, to #rstats on Twitter